northeast-kansas-library-system/next/source/proposals/OPACShowHoldQueueDetails.change.rst

 -----

-The voting on this issue will remain open until February 5, 2021.
+The voting on this issue will remain open until March 19, 2021.

 .. |ss| raw:: html